Community-Engaged Learning

 Click to enlarge.

-Currently, the Bonner Foundation is continuing its efforts to support the integration of community-engaged learning across the institution.
-This work builds on previous strategic initiatives, including efforts to seed community-based research, promote the development of minors and certificates, link high-impact teaching and learning with community engagement, and integrate students’ culminating capstones with community engaged projects.
-These efforts continue to support colleges and universities to integrate community engagement with coursework in meaningful ways, particularly to create integrated, scaffolded experiences.
+The Bonner Foundation has always upheld a goal of building and sustaining a campus-wide culture and practice of community engagement.
+Building on our work to seed and spread experiential learning, in 2018 the Bonner Foundation renewed an ambitious initiative to transform how colleges integrate community engagement across their curricula.
+This work builds on previous strategic initiatives, including efforts to seed community-based research, promote the development of minors and certificates, link high-impact teaching and learning with community engagement, and integrate students' culminating capstones with community engaged projects.

 1. Support faculty, staff, and students to create integrated, community-engaged issue or theme-based academic pathways that link or scaffold community-engaged learning courses and experiences which lead to a capstone-level, community engagement project.
 These pathways can be organized around an issue (e.g., food security), or theme (e.g., civic innovation).
 This work on creating an community-engaged academic pathway may focus on both individual course development and on formal academic programs (e.g., minors, concentrations, or certificates) that are linked to a departmental / interdisciplinary structure and sustained community-engagement partnerships managed by the campus-wide center.